• Old Detroit as the settlement existed until 1952

 The settlement was originally known as “Coe”.
 In 1891, Coe had enough residents to necessitate a Post Office.
 The name, however, was too similar to the town of Cove in Eastern Oregon, so the Post Office was opened under the name of Detroit.
 The name was chosen because of the significant number of residents from Michigan living in that area.
 The population of the town amounted to 53 residents in 1907.

-Detroit, or the Old Detroit, as the settlement is often referred to today, existed until 1952.
+Detroit, or Old Detroit, as the settlement is often referred to today, existed until 1952.

 The community had been moved to higher grounds by 1952.
 The present iconic Cedars Restaurant and Lounge are actually one of the buildings moved to the new location on sleds.
-After the Dam went operational in 1953, the North Santiam River turned into a 9-mile-long reservoir drowning the Old Detroit.
+After the Dam went operational in 1953, the North Santiam River turned into a 9-mile-long reservoir drowning Old Detroit.
 This reservoir is currently known as Detroit Lake.
-Almost every winter, however, when the water levels in the lake drop, remnants of the old town emerge.
+When the water levels in the lake drop, remnants of the old town emerge.

-Nowadays, Detroit Lake and state park are ones of the major recreation resources in Western Oregon offering year-round activities, such as fishing, boating, swimming, water skiing, snow skiing, camping, hiking, snowboarding, hot springs, and many others.
+Nowadays, Detroit Lake and state park are major recreation resources in Western Oregon offering year-round activities, such as fishing, boating, swimming, water skiing, snow skiing, camping, hiking, snowboarding, hot springs, and many others.